Zome (architecture)

-A zome is a building designed using geometries different from of a series of rectangular boxes, used in a typical house or building.
+A zome is a building designed using geometries different from the rectangular boxes typical of most houses or buildings.
 The word zome was coined in 1968 by Nooruddeen Durkee (then Steve Durkee), combining the words dome and zonohedron.
 One of the earliest models became a large climbing structure at the Lama Foundation.

 Origin

-Zome house using solar heating built near Corrales, New Mexico.
+Zome house using solar heating built near Corrales, New Mexico, designed by Steve Baer.

 Following his education at Amherst College and UCLA, Steve Baer studied mathematics at Eidgenössische Technische Hochschule (Zurich, Switzerland).
 Here he became interested in the possibilities of building innovative structures using polyhedra.
 Baer and his wife, Holly, moved back to the U.S., settling in Albuquerque, New Mexico in the early 1960s.
 In New Mexico, he experimented with constructing buildings of unusual geometries (calling them by his friend Steve Durkee's term: "zomes" — see "Drop City") — buildings intended to be appropriate to their environment, notably to utilize solar energy well.
 He was fascinated with the dome geometry popularized by architect R. Buckminster Fuller.
 Baer was an occasional guest at Drop City, an arts and experimental community near Trinidad, CO.
 He wanted to design and construct buildings that didn't suffer from some of the limitations of the smaller, owner-built versions of geodesic domes (of the 'pure Fuller' design).